 Hindi > Manna Dey (India) – Ao Twist Karen (cover of Chubby Checker’s Let’s Twist Again) – 1965

-Manna Dey (1919-2017) died just four days before the opening of this Polyglot Conference.
+Manna Dey (1919-2013) died exactly four years before the opening of this Polyglot Conference.
 For this track I called on a real Indian pop culture specialist, Daniel Krasa.
 He dug up this funny version of Let’s Twist Again, featured in the Bollywood horror movie Bhoot Bungla (1965).

 Polish > The Analogs (Poland) – Strzelby z Brixton (cover of The Clash’s Gangs of Brixton) – 1996